loomio/loomio-docs/policy/src/terms/index.md

 ## Account Terms

 1. You are responsible for maintaining the security of your account and password.
-The Company cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
+You must immediately notify Loomio of any unauthorized uses of your account, or any other breaches of security.
+Loomio cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
 2. You may not use the Services for any purpose outlined in our [Use Restrictions policy](../abuse/index.md).
+You must not, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright or trademark laws).
 3. You are responsible for all content posted and activity that occurs under your account.
 That includes content posted by others who either: (a) have access to your login credentials; or (b) have their own logins under your account.
 4. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.

-## Payment, Refunds, and Plan Changes
+## Payment, Automatic Renewal and Refunds

-1. For paid Services that offer a free trial, we explain the length of trial when you sign up.
-After the trial period, you need to pay in advance to keep using the Service.
-If you do not pay, we will freeze your account and it will be inaccessible until you make payment.
-If your account has been frozen for a while, we will queue it up for auto-cancellation.
-See Cancellation and Termination below for more details.
+1. By selecting a subscription you agree to pay Loomio the annual or monthly subscription fees indicated for that service.
+When payments begin, they will be charged on a pre-pay basis and will cover the use of that service for the following subscription period as indicated.
 2. If you are upgrading your plan, either from a trial or an existing paid plan, we will charge your card immediately and your billing cycle starts on the day of upgrade.
 3. All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities.
 Where required, we will collect those taxes on behalf of the taxing authority and remit those taxes to taxing authorities.
-See our [Taxes policy](../taxes/index.md) for more details.
-Otherwise, you are responsible for payment of all taxes, levies, or duties.
-4. We process refunds according to our [Fair Refund policy](../refund/index.md).
+4. Unless you notify Loomio before the end of the applicable subscription period that you want to cancel a subscription, your subscription will automatically renew and you authorize us to collect the then-applicable fee for such subscription (as well as any taxes) using any credit card or other payment mechanism we have on record for you.
+Subscriptions can be canceled at any time via the billing portal or emailing contact@loomio.org.
+5. When it comes to refunds, we treat our customers how we ourselves would like to be treated, and assess requests fairly.
+To process a refund, we must receive a request within 30 days of the date payment was made.
+Refunds are processed in the currency of the original transaction.

 ## Cancellation and Termination